43 Summer Health Dangers You’re Probably Ignoring

 The “July effect” in hospitals

-Even if your doctors are top-notch and your surgery goes well, you’re at an increased risk for surgical-site infections in the summer months.
-The journal Infection Control & Hospital Epidemiology reports that when the thermometer rises above 90 degrees Fahrenheit, a patient’s odds of being hospitalized for this post-op complication rises by 28.9 percent compared to when temperatures are under 40 degrees.
+Even if your doctors are top-notch and your surgery goes well, you’re at an increased risk for surgical site infections in the summer months.
+According to 2017 research published in Infection Control & Hospital Epidemiology, when the thermometer rises above 90 degrees Fahrenheit, a patient’s odds of being hospitalized for this post-op complication rises by 28.9 percent compared to when temperatures are under 40 degrees.
 While patients should always be vigilant about wound care, they should be especially aware that this could be an issue in the warmer weather and seek medical attention at the first sign of a possible infection.

 Going down a slide with your child